Campaign Monitor Review (2017) - In Depth Guide to a Leading E-marketing Solution

 - 'Unlimited' plans removes the cap on the number of emails you can send and allows you to make use of more sophisticated autoresponder functionality.
 It also gives you access to faster email support and inbox and spam testing options.

-- 'Premier' plans give you access to phone support and advice from rather sexy-sounding 'email design consultants' and 'customer success managers.'
+- 'Premier' plans give you access to phone support and advice from rather sexy-sounding 'deliverability experts' and 'customer success managers.'
 You also get some template controls which are designed to prevent your team creating communications which are wildly off-brand.

 Campaign Monitor's pricing scale involves seven plans, all based on your database size - I'll highlight three of them to give you an idea of how much you might pay to host a small, medium-sized or large list with Campaign Monitor: